waldur/waldur-homeport/docs/terminology_policy.md

 # Terminology policy

 Should be applied for naming buttons, separate pages of the process and in list of actions.

 **Add** / **Remove**

-Should be used in front-end relatively meaning of creating or adding / deleting or removing:
+Should be used when an action of creating/adding or deleting/removing is applied to:

 * Organizations
 * Projects
 * Providers